GSA/smartpay-website/src/content/state-taxes/maryland.md

   text: Centrally billed accounts (CBA) <b>are</b> exempt from state sales tax.
 updated: 2023-02-15
 ---
+## Forms

-## Travel Card
+### Travel Card
 * No forms are required at the point of sale for Travel CBAs.
-However a Maryland Sales and Use Tax Exemption Certificate, which is issued by the Comptroller of Maryland, may be required for CBA transactions.
+However, a Maryland Sales and Use Tax Exemption Certificate, which is issued by the Comptroller of Maryland, may be required for CBA transactions.
 Agencies can apply online for the certificate using the [Maryland Combined Registration Online Application](https://interactive.marylandtaxes.gov/webapps/comptrollercra/entrance.asp).

 ## Laws, Regulations, Policies
 * [Business tax tip #6 Retail Sales Involving Exemption Certificates](https://www.marylandtaxes.gov/forms/Business_Tax_Tips/bustip6.pdf)